ToroCraft/PowerProbe/README.md

 ![Redstone Visor Recipe](http://i.imgur.com/PlFt0YA.png)

 Players can get a more complete idea of the powered blocks around them when wearing the Redstone Visor.
 With the Redstone Visor equipped, all blocks within 5 blocks of the player will be shaded when powered.
-The shading overlay is used is the same as the one used for the Redstone Power Probe, however the range is more limited and the power number is not displayed.
+The shading overlay used is the same as the one used for the Redstone Power Probe, however the range is more limited and the power number is not displayed.

 ![Restone Visor on Player](http://i.imgur.com/bT7x8G1.png)